phueb/Zorro/README.md

 - manually removed words that were judged to be ungrammatical: e.g. for the task `agreement_across_adjectives`, annotators were given the instruction:
 "Does the word fit the slot in `Look at these _ ?`"

+## Usage

+To make test sentences for a new vocabulary:

+1. get vocab for making task words using `scripts/tag_and_count_vocab_words.py`
+2. make task words using `scripts/make_task_words.py`
+2. make and save test sentences using `scripts/make_sentences.py`

+To score predictions made by your models:

+1. score forced-choice predictions using `scripts/plot_forced_choice_predictions.py`
+1. score open-ended predictions using `scripts/plot_open_ended_predictions.py`